Picking the Right Product Metrics to Track and Optimize

 How it’s calculated: Divide the number of users who have performed the activation event by the total number of users who have interacted with your product.

 Retention describes your product’s ability to keep users engaged over a longer period of time.
 Of all the pirate metrics, retention is the one that most captures product-market fit.
+(Learn more about Product-Market Fit here!)
 In SaaS especially, retention rates tend to correlate highly with revenue.

 How it’s calculated: Divide the number of continuing users over a time period by the customers you started with over that period